 Severed – 82

-PlayStation Plus comes in with a high average in March as well with a 77.
-Now this is factoring in five games only as Disc Jam has yet to release and there are no reviews yet.
-I will come back and edit this once there is but for now this average isn’t counting it.
+PlayStation Plus comes in with a high average in March as well with a 76.
 Earth Defense Force 2025 is the low factor in March as it had a 69 which was far below anything else.
-Three games scored in the low 80’s, one in the low 70’s and one in the high 60’s.
+Three games scored in the low 80’s, two in the low 70’s and one in the high 60’s.
 That’s a pretty strong month for PlayStation Plus once again and this is their highest average of the year so far topping January’s 74 and February’s 72.

 When comparing both Games With Gold narrowly wins this area this month.
 It always is a little bit unfair in this area for PS+ as there are more games in their lineup which usually ends up with a better chance of hurting the average.
 The same can be said about Games With Gold in the value area though as PS+ has more games so the value has a better chance of being higher.
 Last month Games with Gold won with a 80-74.
-This month it is much closer with a 79-77 win and that could change depending on how Disc Jam is scored by critics.
-As always it is up to the gamer to decide how much they like each game.
+This month it is much closer with a 79-76 win, As always it is up to the gamer to decide how much they like each game.

 Review Score Winner – Games With Gold